NCIOCPL/sitewide-search-api/integration-tests/README.md

   * `bin/load-integration-data.sh`
 * The testing tool generates copious amounts of logging/reporting.
 For a pretty representation of the test results, open `<REPO_ROOT>/integration-tests/target/cucumber-html-reports/overview-features.html` in your favorite browser.
 * If you run the integration tests anywhere other than the `integration-tests` directory, a `target` directory will be created with logging and other output.
+* For any features comparing against standard JSON responses you can use karate to write out those responses to `.json` files
+  * `karate.write(response, 'filename')` will output the request response to a file in the `target` folder
+  * If a test is failing before the `karate.write`, it will not execute.
+Comment out the failing line.
+  * This is a shortcut to using Postman, curl, or Swagger to save out the results one by one
+  * ***Keep in mind that doing this you are essentially testing 1 = 1 the first time you generate the result files.*** So be sure that you are confident in the results when you prep the files.
+Future tests against the files are then comparing back to the point in time that you created them.